Lori Vallow is facing life in prison for murder. We only know one side of the story

 Lori Vallow is facing life in prison for her children’s murders.
 We only know one side of the story

-Lori Vallow shocked the court when she refused to put on a defence case against murder charges.
-Now, as jurors retire for deliberations, the only story they have about what happened to her children and Tammy Daybell is the one laid out by the state of Idaho.
+For more than three years, Lori Vallow has refused to reveal what happened to her murdered children and Tammy Daybell.
+Even now she’s convicted, the only story known is the one laid out by the state of Idaho.
 Rachel Sharp reports

 Lori Vallow was silent when authorities demanded to know where her missing children JJ Vallow and Tylee Ryan were.